 The Grain Spotlight: Millet

 The Health Profile: "Millet is an ancient grain—probably one of the oldest staple foods," writes Brown.
-"Nutritionally it is superior to whole grain rice or wheat and it is gluten-free."
+"Nutritionally it is superior to whole grain rice and wheat and it is gluten-free."
 Specifically, it offers a ton of B vitamins, iron, magnesium, manganese, phosphorus, and zinc.

 The Flavor Notes: Brown jokes that "despite its image as a bird food, millet is a good introduction to grains, especially if you are cautious of those fuller flavors."
 It's small in size and mild in flavor, so you can use it instead of couscous if you want something gluten-free and nutrient-heavy but also milder than quinoa.